project-anuvaad/anuvaad/README.md

 # Anuvaad

 Anuvaad is an AI based open source Document Translation Platform to translate documents in Indic languages at scale.
 Anuvaad provides easy-to-edit capabilities on top the plug & play NMT models.
 Separate instances of Anuvaad are deployed to Diksha (NCERT), Supreme Court of India (SUVAS) and Supreme Court of Bangladesh (Amar Vasha).
+Read indepth about the architecture and codebase of Anuvaad here : https://anuvaad.sunbird.org

 <img width="1135" alt="image" src="https://github.com/project-anuvaad/anuvaad/assets/1707796/84426483-e948-470f-b525-819fb374e77e">